Hyundai Ioniq 5 review: range, battery & charging

 As part of the spring 2022 update, the Ioniq 5 now has a battery conditioning feature, enabling it to adapt its battery temperature while travelling to ensure optimal charging when a charging point is reached, particularly in colder or hotter temperatures.
 The function will activate automatically when a charging point is entered into the sat nav.

 In This Review

 - 1VerdictWith more presence than most supercars, ultra-rapid charging and luxury-car-like ride quality and interior comfort, the Hyundai Ioniq 5 is hard to fault

-- 2Range, battery & charging - currently readingThe Ioniq 5 isn't the outright class leader when it comes to range, but its potential charging speed is very impressive
+- 2Range, battery & charging - currently readingThe Ioniq 5 isn't the outright class leader when it comes to range, but its rapid charging speeds are very impressive

 - 3Running costs & insuranceIt's not the cheapest car to insure, but the Ioniq 5 is predicted to hold its value well and will cost a pittance to run as a company car